pratik-codes/Face_Mask_Detection/README.md

 # Face_Mask_Detection

 This project is implemented in Python using Keras, Tensorflow and OpenCV.
-I convolutional neural network for training.
+I used convolutional neural network for training.
 Idea of the projects popped during the times of covid -19 where wearining mask is very important for the safety of everyone.
 I thaught this particular project to be very usefull as this project can be implemented in usecases like
 - In it park where people are in a huge population we can integrate this model with an iot device at the gate of every companies to see